 |Maximum # of Companions||Total # of Character Creation Points|

 Edibles: The Tamaa can seed and encourage the rapid growth of highly nutritious plant matter.
 For each level in Edibles the character can create or encourage enough food for one person for a day.
 This food has the added benefit of increasing stress recovery equivalent to 1 per level in the ability.
+It takes 6.5 hours minus the level of the ability to grow the specimen.

 Colony: The Tamaa can create short lived clones of themselves.
 Each clone is mindless, capable only of following the instructions given by the Tamaa and while each replica appears identical to the original Tamaa, they have a base -1 in all aspects.
 These clones must be grown from seeds and take a week to grow.
 They possess no skills of note but can be used for basic labour, decoys, or for more… hedonistic purposes.